spothero/tools/README.md

   * Support for goroutine-based callback functions where types are automatically deduced and unpacked
   * Schema Registry
+* Postgres
+  * CLI Support for SQL database configuration
 * Avro Decoding
 * HTTP Server with instrumentation
 * Prometheus Metrics
-* Kubernetes API Listeners
 * High-Performance Logging
 * Sentry Integration
-* OpenTracing/Jaeger Tracing Support
+* OpenTracing/Jaeger Support

 In addition, all the above packages may automatically be integrated with Cobra/Viper CLIs for 12-factor application compatibility via the CLI module.